abhinandh-s/roxide/README.md

 ```

 ## known bugs
+- won't warn about git directory
+- can't use sudo
 - ~~golb pattern isn't working~~
 - ~~pattern -flag interfering with other flags~~
 - ~~cant remove a directory which is inside a directory~~